maib-ecomm/maib-payment-gateway-for-woocommerce/readme.txt

 = Troubleshooting =

-If you encounter errors or uncertainties during integration/testing, please contact the support team (ecom@maib.md), providing as much error-related data (HTTP status code, errorCode, errorMessage, date/time of the request) and information regarding the e-commerce solution (Project ID, Merchant name, website/app name, website URL).
+Enable debug mode in the plugin settings and access the log file.

+If you require further assistance, please don't hesitate to contact the maib ecommerce support team by sending an email to ecom@maib.md.

+In your email, make sure to include the following information:

+* Merchant name
+* Project ID
+* Date and time of the transaction with errors
+* Errors from log file

 == Screenshots ==
 1. Plugin settings